-As the present study constitutes the FoMa Q-Score's sixth edition, which comprehensively evaluates the relevant dimensions of managing FCs and extends them longitudinally, it still remains explorative.
-Therefore, several limitations should be mentioned in order to correctly interpret the results and derive potential next steps.
-First of all, the measured KPIs of the four dimensions have not been empirically tested with regards to their explanatory power.
+As the present study constitutes the FoMa Q-Score's seventh edition, which comprehensively evaluates the relevant dimensions of managing FCs and extends them longitudinally, it remains explorative.
+Therefore, several limitations should be mentioned to correctly interpret the results and derive potential next steps.
+First, the measured KPIs of the four dimensions have not been empirically tested with regards to their explanatory power.
 Some measured KPIs are likely relevant for all FCs, whereas others only concern a certain group of FCs.
 This one size fits all approach presumably favors larger FCs to a certain degree, as some KPIs contain absolute, instead of relative, values.
 Secondly, the scoring model does not follow a scientific best-practice procedure due to the reason that the FoMa Q-Score model does not reflect the Balance Scorecard developed by KAPLAN & NORTON (1992) one to one.
-The aim was to design the evaluation as intuitively and practice-oriented as possible in order to enable deeper discussions about the content, which in this case is related to dimensions, sub-dimensions, and KPI definitions.
+The aim was to design the evaluation as intuitively and practice oriented as possible in order to enable deeper discussions about the content, which in this case is related to dimensions, sub-dimensions, and KPI definitions.
 Especially the weights of sub-dimensions (based on the quantity of measured KPIs) and individual KPIs (low, medium, high priority) were derived subjectively.
 However, the overall score has been tested.
 According to ZÜLCH, CRUZ, & SCHREGEL (2021), the FoMa Q-Score is well-accepted in practice, and, according to expert feedback, the four dimensions of the FoMa Q-Score framework are representative to measure the management quality of professional football clubs.
-In practice, however, key success drivers of the individual clubs have to be considered in addition to drive the vision and strategy of a FC.
-Thirdly, within this year's score, as in last year's score as well, adjustments to the weights of individual KPIs had to be made to cover the extraordinary circumstances of a COVID-19 impacted seasons (further described in Chapter 3.5.3).
+In practice, however, key success drivers of the individual clubs must be considered in addition to drive the vision and strategy of a FC.
+Thirdly, within this year's score, adjustments to the weights of individual KPIs that were made to cope with the effects from the extraordinary circumstances of COVID-19 impacted seasons in the studies 2021 and 2022 were reversed (further described in Chapter 3.5.3).
 Lastly, the access to relevant data was exclusively restricted to publicly available sources.
 As the setups of most FCs allow them to control the disclosure of information, it was a challenge to establish a common level playing field.
-However, in order to prevent the results from being distorted due to a lack of transparency, it was a necessary hurdle to overcome.
+However, to prevent the results from being distorted due to a lack of transparency, it was a necessary hurdle to overcome.
 The KPIs and their underlying data were selected and analyzed to the best of the authors' knowledge.
 Nevertheless, it seems likely that full access to the FCs' financial results, governance mechanisms, and partnering structures would have at least slightly changed the outcome.